 When the flow of electrons is produced by an oxidation-reduction reaction, there is an electrochemical generator.
 The most common are batteries and fuel cells.

-Generation in the radioisotope thermoelectric generator is based on the decomposition of radioactive isotopes; radioactive decomposition produces emission of particles and heat.
-The production of electricity can be obtained directly from the displacement of electrically charged particles, or indirectly from the heat produced by caries.
+Generation in the radioisotope thermoelectric generator is based on the decomposition of radioactive isotopes.
+Radioactive decomposition produces emission of particles and heat.
+Electricity production can be obtained directly from the displacement of electrically charged particles, or indirectly from the heat produced.

 Differential thermal generators

-The production of electricity is obtained from a temperature difference for the Seebeck effect, the system can exploit, although with modest yields, any thermal gradient.
+Electricity production is obtained from a temperature difference for the Seebeck effect.
+This system can work with any thermal gradient.